Vegetarian Bibimbap Bowl with Bibimbap Sauce

 - Julienne the carrots.
 These vegetables have the same cooking steps but please cook them separately.
 Bring a large pot of water to boil and season with some salt.
 Hot water blanches the carrots for 2 minutes, bean sprouts for 2 minutes, and spinach for 30 seconds.
 Soak in cold water and squeeze out the liquid.
 In a big mixing bowl, season each vegetable item with salt, garlic, sesame oil, scallions, and sesame seeds.
 Taste and adjust the salt quantity.
 Chill in the fridge.
 I like to add a tablespoon of coconut aminos for extra flavor but that’s totally optional.

 - In a small food processor, add the ingredients from the dates to salt.
 Blend a few times until you get a smooth paste.
 You might need to scrape the bowl a few times.
 Transfer the paste to a small bowl.
 Stir-in the sesame oil and vinegar.
 Adjust the vinegar quantity to taste.

 - Add the cooked rice (or cauliflower rice) to the bottom of serving bowls, place each vegetable item on top of the rice.
 I like to alternate the colors between the vegetables so they look colorful.
-Top with a sunny side up fried egg and a big spoonful of homemade bibimbap sauce.
+Top with a sunny side up fried egg, a big spoonful of homemade bibimbap sauce, and a teaspoon sesame seeds.
 Mix it all up with a spoon and dig-in!